The Gessel Correspondence and the Partial $\gamma$-Positivity of the Eulerian Polynomials on Multiset Stirling Permutations: A context-free grammar approach

 When restricted to pruned canonical Gessel trees, Type 2 vertices are not allowed to show up.
 This property enables us to substitute the label $xy$ with $u$, and the label $x$ with $v$.

 The weight of a pruned canonical Gessel tree $T$, denoted by $w(T)$, is defined to be the product of the $(u,v)$-labels.
 As usual, the empty product is meant to be 1.
-For example, the weight of the pruned Gessel tree in Figure \ref{f5} equals $u^3v^3$.
+For example, the weight of the pruned Gessel tree in Figure \ref{f5} equals $u^3v^3z^5$.

-Conversely, the four types of vertices are sufficient for the generation of pruned Gessel trees, which makes it possible to take up a context-free grammar approach to explore the partial $\gamma$-coefficients of $C_M(x,y,z)$.

 The $\gamma$-polynomial $\gamma_M(u,v,z)$, called the $\gamma$-polynomial of $M$, is defined to be the generating function of the partial $\gamma$-coefficients in (\ref{gammaT}).
 To be more specific, let

 \begin{theorem} Let $n$ and $M$ be given as before.
 Then

 where $P_M$ denotes the set of pruned canonical Gessel trees on $M$. \end{theorem}

 For the case of Stirling permutations, the above grammar $G_k$ reduces to the grammar given by Ma-Ma-Yeh \cite{Ma-Ma-Yeh-2019}, namely,